2021–2026 NCAA conference realignment: Big 12 Conference

 The following month, the Big 12 announced it would add two women's sports for 2024–25 and beyond—beach volleyball and lacrosse.
 At the time, the Big 12 had only one member that sponsored each sport—Cincinnati in women's lacrosse and TCU in beach volleyball.
 However, each of the incoming members for 2024 sponsored at least one of the two sports.
 Arizona and Utah sponsored beach volleyball, Colorado sponsored women's lacrosse, and Arizona State sponsored both.
 The conference press release stated that new members would be added in both sports to enable automatic qualification for NCAA tournaments.
 This came about for lacrosse on February 21, 2024, with the Big 12 adding Florida, San Diego State, and UC Davis as affiliates for the conference's first season.
 At the time, Florida played women's lacrosse in The American, and the two California schools played that sport in the Pac-12.
 Also on February 21, the Big 12 also announced that Old Dominion and Tulsa, both then housing women's rowing in The American (Old Dominion as an affiliate and Tulsa as a full member), would join the Big 12 for women's rowing in 2024–25.
 The Big 12 announcement hinted at the departure of women's rowing associates and full SEC members Alabama and Tennessee, neither of which was included in the list of Big 12 rowing members for 2024–25.
 SEC bylaws allow it to hold a championship in any sport sponsored by at least 25% of the full membership.
 In July 2024, Alabama and Tennessee were joined in the SEC by Oklahoma and Texas, both of which sponsor the sport, and the SEC announced the addition of rowing with the four aforementioned programs on August 23.
+The Big 12 would reach the required membership level for an eventual automatic berth in the NCAA beach volleyball tournament in 2025–26, when Boise State, Florida State, and South Carolina became affiliates in that sport.

 On August 23, 2024, reports about Yormark pursuing current Big East member and football independent UConn arose, with a meeting scheduled to happen no latter than the following week.
 However, the report indicated that not all of the conference's presidents and chancellors supported the move, predominately due to the poor performance of the school's football program since its departure from the previous FBS-sponsored Big East; any expansion requires the approval of at least 12 of the current 16 members.
 Ultimately, no invitation came.